angiecash/angiecash/README.md

 </p>

 <p align="center">
-U.S. Air Force Veteran and Senior IT Professional with 20+ years of experience in IT concepts, principles, and practices across system administration, network infrastructure, boundary protection, and operating system applications.
+U.S. Air Force Veteran and Senior IT Professional with 20+ years of experience in IT concepts, principles,<br> and practices across system administration, network infrastructure, boundary protection, and operating system applications.
 Strategic thinker with the ability to understand and brainstorm creative solutions to complex problems.
 </p>

 <p align="center" style="color:#BF2928;"><em>Ready to design, develop, and deliver creative solutions.</em></p>